Infinite-Dimensional Diffusion Models: Existence Proof

+The right hand side is Cauchy and therefore is the left-hand side is too.
+Therefore, the convergence of $s_t^D$ to $s_t$ in $L^2$ is uniform on $[\varepsilon, T]$, i.e., continuous martingales $s_t^D$ form a Cauchy sequence in the norm

+The continuous martingales are closed with respect to that norm (see \citet[Section 1.3]{karatzas1991brownian}), and $s_t$ is also a continuous martingale on $[\varepsilon, T]$.
+Since $\epsilon$ was arbitrary, we have shown that $s(t, X_t)$ is a continuous local martingale (in reverse time) up to $t = 0$.

-Since all the terms on the left hand side converge $L^2$, uniformly in $t$, so does the right hand side.
-The right hand side is $P^D CP^D$ Brownian motion for each $D$.
-Using again the closedness of the spaces of Martingales and furthermore the Levy characterization of Brownian Motion, we find that the $B_t^D$ have to converge to a $C$-Brownian Motion $B_t$.
+Furthermore, since all the terms on the left-hand side converge in $L^2$, uniformly in $t$, so does the right-hand side.
+The right-hand side is $P^D CP^D$ Brownian motion for each $D$.
+Using again the that the spaces of martingales is closed and furthermore the Levy characterization of Brownian motion, we find that the $B_t^D$ have to converge to a $C$-Brownian motion $B_t$.
 Therefore,

-Therefore, $Y$ is indeed a solution to \ref{reverse SDE inf abs}.
-Since $Y_T = X_0$, we get that $Y_T \sim \mu_{\tmop{data}}$.
-Using uniqueness of the solution we then can conclude that this holds for any solution $Y$.
+is indeed a weak solution to \eqref{reverse SDE inf abs}. \jpp{It is a \emph{weak} solution since $Y_s$ is not necessarily measurable with respect to the filtration generated by $B_s$.
+In general, it can even be the other way around, see Proposition \ref{prop:finite_dim_sde_satisfies_reverse}.} \end{proof}

+\begin{proposition} Let $X_t$ be a solution to \eqref{inf-fwd}.
+Assume $H = \mathbb{R}^D$.
+Then, the time-reversal $Y_t = X_{T-t}$ of the SDE satisfies the SDE

+Here, $B_t$ is a different Brownian motion $B_t$ to $W_t$. \jp{If $C$ has full rank, $B_t$ can be defined on the same probability space as $X_t$ itself.} \end{proposition} \begin{proof} The above is the usual time-reversal formula.
+All we need to show is that for the special case of the forward SDE \eqref{inf-fwd} the conditions from \citet{haussmann1986time} are always satisfied.
+Assumption $(A)(i)$ in \citet{haussmann1986time} is satisfied since $b$ and $\sigma$ are linear.
+Assumption $(A)(ii)$ is that for each $t_0 > 0$, it holds that \begin{enumerate} \item $\int_{t_0}^T \int_{B_R} | p (t, x) |^2 \mathd x < \infty$, and